ErikFortune/fgv/libraries/ts-sudoku-lib/etc/ts-sudoku-lib.api.md

 // @public
 export const allPuzzleTypes: PuzzleType[];

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-sudoku-lib" does not have an export "Data"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-sudoku-lib" does not have an export "PuzzleDescription"
 //
 // @internal
 class AnyPuzzle {